 The four figures below illustrate the estimated net market benefits for each option if we vary four separate key assumptions in the central scenario individually.
-Importantly, for all sensitivity tests shown below, the estimated net market benefit of Option 1 are predominately found to be positive, with the exception of the lower and upper bounds in some circumstances.
+Importantly, for all sensitivity tests shown below, the estimated net market benefit of Option 1 is found to be positive.

-The results are found to be most sensitive to the assumed environmental (bushfire) risk avoided.
-We have extended this sensitivity exercise and found that there would need to be an approximate 18 per cent reduction in the central avoided environmental risk estimate to result in no net market benefits (ie, a NPV of zero), holding all else constant.
+The results are found to be most sensitive to the assumed bushfire risk avoided.
+We have extended this sensitivity exercise and found that there would need to be an approximate 41 per cent reduction in the central avoided environmental risk estimate to result in no net market benefits (ie, a NPV of zero), holding all else constant.
+TransGrid considers it extremely unlikely that the central estimate of bushfire risk would fall outside this sensitivity.